robgraessle/Vitis_Model_Composer/Tutorials/AIE-PL/Export_to_Vitis/README.md

 ## What is a Vitis Subsystem?

+A Vitis Subsystem (VSS) is a platform-independent reusable design unit, or *component*, with customizable AIE and PL content, that is integrated into a larger system through Vitis tools.

+For more information, see [Embedded Design Development Using Vitis User Guide (UG1701)](https://docs.amd.com/r/en-US/ug1701-vitis-accelerated-embedded/Linking-the-System).

 ## Tutorial Design

 This tutorial uses the example design 64K-Pt IFFT @ 2 Gsps Using a 2D Architecture.